the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Corporate Personhood now requires Entrepreneurship in addition to Privatization.
 		- The finisher bonus adds further yields to Moisture traps, Water pumps, Narcotics farms, Settlements and Wasteland Stations (+1 Water/Food for the first two, +2 Water/Science/Culture for Narcotics farms and Settlements, +2 Water/Food/Production for Wasteland Stations), but loses the tile purchase discount.
 It also awards a free Great Merchant.
 	- Collectivism
-		- The opener is nerfed to reduce the bonus to Great Engineer generation to 20%.
-However, it now unlocks access to a new mercenary unit.
+		- The opener is adjusted to remove the percentage Production bonus to all cities (this is now Mechanization's opening bonus) and increase the bonus to Great Engineer generation to 33%.
+Additionally, it now unlocks access to a new mercenary unit.
 		- Re-Education loses the Culture penalties but also loses the Happiness bonuses; it instead adds +1 Production/Science to Factories, Prison Camps and Work Camps.
 		- Nationalization is replaced with Expropriation, which reduces Water costs of purchasing settlers and tiles to aid mid-game expansion (the old policy's effect was moved to the Workers' Facility in a nerfed form).
 		- Political Officers now requires Re-Education and boosts unit production instead of unit/city strength.
 Aircraft are excluded from the bonus.
-		- Shared Vision now requires both Re-Education and Expropriation and loses the previous Production/maintenance cost reduction bonuses but adds 10% Production to every Factory and 15% Production to the Council.
+		- Shared Vision now requires both Re-Education and Expropriation and loses the previous Production/maintenance cost reduction bonuses but adds 5% Production to every Factory and 15% Production to the Council.
 		- Workers' Union no longer adds flat Production to your cities.
 		- The finisher bonus is buffed to add +2 Water/Science to every owned city and award a free Great Engineer.
 	- Naturalism
 		- The opener is buffed to add +2 Food/Culture to all cities instead of +1 and a +20% bonus to Great Farmer generation.
 		- Emissions Standards removes the Production penalty to Coal Plants and adds an extra +1 Happiness/Culture to Recycling Plant and Carbon Capture buildings, along with +2 Production and +1 Power to Solar collectors and Wind farms.
 With the adjustments to Recycling Plants, it's finally no longer a bad policy.
 		- Physiolatry loses the Science penalty and gains extra Food, Production and Culture yields.
-		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new unit who only exists to commit war crimes and provides 3 of them for free.
+		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new Eco-Terrorist unit who only exists to commit war crimes and provides 3 of them for free.
 		- Harmony gains the old effects of Differential Rationing and Civil Society to replace the lackluster stat bonus to cities of size 7+.
 		- Conservation buffs Farmer specialists to return +2 Water and adds +2 Water to Rainwater Purifiers.
 		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free, and now adds a 10% Production boost towards building the Utopia Project (moved here from Bionics Complete).